Lincolnshire: Food

-Craft Chocolatiers can be found throughout the county, such as Hansens in Folkingham.
-In 2013 Redstar Chocolate's Duffy's Venezuela Ocumare Milk won a gold medal as best bean-to-bar.
+Craft chocolatiers can be found throughout the county, such as Hansens in Folkingham.
+In 2013 Redstar Chocolate's "Duffy's Venezuela Ocumare Milk" won a gold medal as best bean-to-bar.
 The factory is in Cleethorpes.

-Events
+Annual events

 Every year the Lincolnshire Agricultural Society, founded in 1869, stages the Lincolnshire Agricultural Show.
 It is held on the Wednesday and Thursday of the last whole week of June at its showground at Grange de Lings, a few miles north of Lincoln on the A15.
 The show was first held here in 1958.
 First held around the year 1884, it is one of the largest agricultural shows in the country, and is attended by around 100,000 people over its two days.
 The showground is in regular use throughout the year for a wide range of other events and functions.

 Smaller local agricultural shows, such as the Heckington Show can still be found.
 Corby Glen sheep fair has been held since 1238.

 Each year RAF Waddington is the home to the RAF International Waddington Air Show.
 The two-day event attracts around 150,000 people and usually takes place during the first weekend of July.
 Since its inception over 35 countries have participated, with aircraft from around the globe attending the Lincolnshire Base.
 Beginning 2017, the event will be held at nearby RAF Scampton.

 On the Monday before Easter, an unusual auction takes place in Bourne to let the grazing rights of the Whitebread Meadow.
 Bidding takes place while two boys race toward the Queen's Bridge in Eastgate, the end of which dash is equivalent to the falling of the gavel.
 The whole affair dates back to the 1742 will of William Clay.

 The Haxey Hood village competition takes place every January, as it has for over 700 years.

 Stamford's Mid-Lent fair sees showmen converge on the town the week after Mothering Sunday, with rides and sideshows filling Broad Street, the Sheepmarket and the Meadows for a week.
 Stalls selling Grantham gingerbread and nougat are a traditional feature.
 The following week sees them in Grantham, on the way north for the Summer.
 Roger Tuby brings a small funfair to Bourne and then to Spalding in Spring and returns in Autumn at the end of the season.

 The villages of Tetford and Salmonby hold an annual Scarecrow Festival in May every year.

 The Belchford Downhill Challenge which is held every two years: soapbox racers race down the hill at up to 30 km/h.
 The turnout has been up to 1,000.